 - In The Adventures of Brisco County, Jr., Brisco and Lord Bowler are tied up in a sauna, though the intended method of death is the exploding boiler rather than the heat.

-- In Powerhouse, one of the kids is taking advantage of a weight loss program run by crooks who were using it as a to get the bakery he was working at empty for a robbery with the neighboring bank.
-Deciding he had outlived his usefulness on the night of the job, he's talked into using their sauna, locks him in and turns up the heat full blast.
+- In Powerhouse, one of the kids is taking advantage of a weight loss program run by crooks who were using it to get the bakery he was working at empty for a robbery with the neighboring bank.
+Deciding he had outlived his usefulness on the night of the job, the crooks talk him into using their sauna, lock him in and turn up the heat full blast.
 Fortunately, he was able to manipulate a vent to signal SOS which his friends spotted and rescued him.

-- Shows up in an early episode of CSI: Crime Scene Investigation, though the sauna only exacerbates a treatable injury to the point of death, and isn't used as a weapon in the strictest sense.
+- Shows up in an early episode of CSI, though the sauna only exacerbates a treatable injury to the point of death, and isn't used as a weapon in the strictest sense.

 - Appears on Kenny vs. Spenny in the "Who can wear a Gorilla suit the longest?" episode, though the endgame was to force the other participant to remove the costume (and lose the competition), not actually kill them.

 - Bizarrely used in Wonderfalls, when the sister and her rival are at the gym rivalling with each other.
 They then head to the sauna, where the sister storms out, accidentally locking the rival in the sauna.
 Later, it turns out that being locked in a sauna forced her to have a crazy Native American vision quest and become leader of her tribe, thus solving every single problem on that show.
 Hooray, logic!
 But that's how all the plots in Wonderfalls work.
 (That is, they all involve that sort of Rube Goldberg logic, not "every time someone gets locked in a sauna and has a vision quest.")

 - This happens twice in Spin City.